 #2 – Best Camera Backpack for Urban Hikes – WANDRD PRVKE 31

-Wandrd has provided a Day pack, camera bag, and dry bag all in one.
+Wandrd is the best backpack brand for dedicated camera packs.
+In this, they have provided a Day pack, camera bag, and dry bag all in one.
 This pack does a bit of everything – it’s got separate storage compartments for your laptop, quick access points for your passport and phone, and a sleek look that won’t stand out in a crowd.

 The waterproof exterior can roll up and create additional liters of storage space and seals tightly with a zippered velcro combination.
 Since their Kickstarter beginnings, Wandrd has been turning heads on the bag market by creating bags designed explicitly for nomads.
 The PRVKE is the culmination of their efforts – travel, camera, and everyday bag.